Rates generally have three main components that reflect the actual costs incurred to provide electricity service.

 Credit for medium- or high-voltage supply

-Hydro‑Québec grants a supply credit of 0.241¢/kWh to Rate D customers to whom it supplies electricity at 5 kilovolts or higher.
+Hydro‑Québec grants a supply credit of 0.2579¢ per kilowatthour (kWh) to Rate D customers to whom it supplies electricity at 5 kilovolts (kV) or higher.

-Log into your Customer Space to find out how much you could save and to sign up for the Winter Credit Option or Rate Flex D.
+In your Customer Space, see how much you could save with the Winter Credit Option and sign up.